-The typical approach to inspecting a feature such as the Ø1.000 hole is to measure the size, calculate a bonus and then try to locate the axis of the hole to see if it is within the allowable position tolerance.
-Another approach is to inspect the size and make measurements to see if the hole violates the inner boundary (virtual condition).
-If a hard gage were produced to inspect the position of this hole, it would have a pin Ø.970 (+gage tolerance and wear allowance) located at the basic location from the datums.
+The typical approach to inspecting a feature such as the Ø1.000 mm hole is to measure the mating size, calculate a bonus tolerance, and determine if the axis of the hole is within the total allowable position tolerance.
+Another approach is to measure the surface of the hole, to see if it violates the virtual condition.
+If a hard gage were produced to inspect the position of this hole, it would have a pin with Ø.970 mm (+gage tolerance and wear allowance), which is the virtual condition diameter, located at the hole’s true position from the datum reference frame as defined by basic dimensions.

-This hard gage may be simulated using a height gage in an open setup or CMM probe.
-By adding and subtracting half the virtual condition from the basic dimensions, the distance from the datums that may not be violated may be calculated.
+This hard gage may be simulated using a height gage in an open setup or a CMM with a touch probe.
+By adding or subtracting half the virtual condition from the basic dimensions, the radial distance from the true position that may not be violated by any point on the surface may be calculated.
 These distances may be easily inspected.

 This tip is in accordance with ASME Y14.5M-1994, ASME Y14.5-2009 and ASME Y14.5-2018.

-This tip was originally released in March 1999.
+This tip was originally released in March 1999 and updated May 2026.